indilib/indi-3rdparty/indi-pentax/README.md

 Finally, build/install indi-pentax:

 ```
+mkdir -p ~/Projects/build/indi-pentax
-cd ~/Projects/indi-3rdparty/indi-pentax
+cd ~/Projects/build/indi-pentax
-cmake -DCMAKE_INSTALL_PREFIX=/usr .
+cmake -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Debug ~/Projects/indi-3rdparty/indi-pentax/
 make
 sudo make install
 ```

 ## Compatibility

 In general, a greater number of cameras are supported in MSC mode.
-However, for more recent cameras, PTP mode will probably be more reliable, if you're okay with the trade-offs (see known issues).
+However, in certain use cases on more recent cameras (e.g. no bulb mode, no prime focus), PTP mode is more reliable and will get you live view as well.
+See known issues.

 Based on the documentation for the libraries that this driver relies upon, the following cameras *should* work.
 However, only cameras with an asterisk are actually confirmed.
 Please update this list if you verify support for any camera: